-The Beacon City School District has called into question the accuracy of the data and rationale behind the School Impact Study's conclusions in letters dated August 7, 2017, October 12, 2017 and November 3, 2017.
-The Applicant's consultant responded to the School District's concerns in letters, dated August 29, 2017, September 26, 2017 and October 25, 2017.
+The Beacon City School District has called into question the accuracy of the data and rationale behind the School Impact Study's conclusions in letters dated August 7, 2017, October 12, 2017 and November 3, 2017, and verbal testimony before the Board.
+The Applicant's consultant responded to the School District's concerns in letters, dated August 29, 2017, September 26, 2017, October 25, 2017 and November 28, 2017.
 Also, upon request of the Planning Board, in a memorandum dated November 14, 2017 the Beacon City Assessor provided an estimated valuation of Project of \$34-40 million based upon her knowledge of the Project to-date.